simgeecnr/732A90-Computational-Statistics/README.md

 ### Labs Overview

-**1) Lab 1:** Maximization of a likelihood function in one variable and computer arithmetics (variance) **2) Lab 2:** Optimization of a two-dimensional function using Newton, Steepest Ascent, BFGS and Nelder-Mead method **3) Lab 3:** Sampling algorithms
+- **Lab 1:** Maximization of a likelihood function in one variable and computer arithmetics (variance)
+- ** Lab 2:** Optimization of a two-dimensional function using Newton, Steepest Ascent, BFGS and Nelder-Mead method **3) Lab 3:** Sampling algorithms
 **4) Lab 4:** Metropolis-Hastings algorithm and Gibbs sampling **5) Lab 5:** Hypothesis testing, bootstrap, jackknife and confidence intervals